Dune: Box Cover Front

 Dune - A 6 hours long intense 6 player game.
 And it was thrilling all the way. - Credit: Hipopotam

-Theme and Immersion in Dune
+Strategy Depth and Player Interaction in Dune

 Dune - Final battle of a six player game with expansion factions.
 Ixian and Atreides alliance won the game. - Credit: Hipopotam

-Player Interaction: The Heart of Dune
+Balance and Game Mechanics: The Heart of Dune

 Dune - A 6 hours long intense 6 player game.
 And it was thrilling all the way. - Credit: Hipopotam